-Matter Labs Restructures, Lays Off 16% of Team
+Matter Labs Restructures to Meet Changing Demands, Lays Off 16% of Team

-The company made the move to adapt to "the different type of technology and support" that developers building on ZKsync now require.

-Matter Labs, the main developer behind the Ethereum layer-2 protocol ZKsync, laid off 16% of its employees as part of a restructuring.

-The company made the move to adapt to "the different type of technology and support" that developers building on ZKsync now require, according to a post on X by CEO Alex Gluchowski on Tuesday.
+The developer of Ethereum layer-2 protocol ZKsync said builders using the protocol now need a "different type of technology and support."

+- Matter Labs laid of 16% of of its team, which could amount to more than 30 people.

-"We went through a large org planning exercise, and it became clear that the talent and roles we have today do not perfectly match our needs," Gluchowski wrote.
+- "We went through a large org planning exercise, and it became clear that the talent and roles we have today do not perfectly match our needs," CEO Alex Gluchowski wrote.

+Matter Labs, the main developer behind the Ethereum layer-2 protocol ZKsync, laid off 16% of its employees as part of a restructuring to adapt to "the different type of technology and support" developers building on system now require, CEO Alex Gluchowski said in a post on X.

-Matter Labs has as many as 200 employees according to its LinkedIn profile, so the layoffs may amount to more than 30 people.
+"We went through a large org planning exercise, and it became clear that the talent and roles we have today do not perfectly match our needs," Gluchowski wrote in his Tuesday post.
+Matter Labs may have as many as 200 employees according to its LinkedIn profile, so the layoffs could amount to more than 30 people.

+ZKsync is jostling for market share in the crowded field of Ethereum layer-2 networks, protocols built atop the main blockchain that provide an alternate venue for transactions to be settled, with the goal of doing so faster and cheaper.

+The proliferation of layer 2s may indicate that the sector needs to be reframed and looked at through a use case-specific lens, Gluchowski suggested in a recent interview with CoinDesk.
+Matter Labs released its Elastic Chain in June to tackle fragmentation between this multitude of layer 2s by enabling them to plug into its interoperability layer.

 Disclosure

-Note: UPDATE (Sept.
-3, 15:18 UTC): Adds detail and background throughout.